-The equity awards granted to our NEOs during 2022 that appear in the tables above were granted pursuant to the 2021 STIP, which is described in detail in the "Compensation Discussion and Analysis" section of our definitive proxy statement filed with the SEC on April 22, 2022, under the caption "Structure and Components of the Executive Compensation Program-Short Term Incentive Program."
-Shares of restricted stock awarded under the 2021 STIP were granted pursuant to the Equity Incentive Plan.
-The Equity Incentive Plan was approved by our Board and by our stockholders prior to the completion of our initial public offering in 2013.
+The equity awards granted to our NEOs during 2023 that appear in the tables above were granted pursuant to the 2022 STIP, which is described in detail in the "Compensation Discussion and Analysis" section of our definitive proxy statement filed with the SEC on April 21, 2023, under the caption "Structure and Components of the Executive Compensation Program-Short Term Incentive Program."
+Shares of restricted stock awarded under the 2022 STIP were granted pursuant to the Equity Incentive Plan.
+NEOs were first permitted to elect to receive LTIP units under the 2023 STIP.
+Accordingly, no LTIP units were awarded under the 2022 STIP.
+The Equity Incentive Plan was approved by our Board and by our stockholders prior to the completion of our IPO in 2013.
 On June 14, 2017, the Company's stockholders approved the Amended and Restated Equity Incentive Plan, which increased the number of shares of the Company's common stock reserved for issuance by 1,000,000 shares.
-The Equity Incentive Plan, as amended, provides for the grant of stock options, stock appreciation rights, stock awards, performance awards, dividend equivalents, incentive awards and other equity-
+On June 14, 2023, the Company's stockholders approved an amendment to the Equity Incentive Plan, which increased the number of shares of the Company's common stock reserved for issuance by 1,000,000 shares.
+On June 14, 2023, the Company's stockholders approved an amendment to the Equity Incentive Plan, as amended, provides for the grant of stock options, stock appreciation rights, stock awards, LTIP units, performance awards, dividend equivalents, incentive awards, and other equity-based incentive awards.
+All of our employees and the employees of our subsidiaries and affiliates, including the Operating Partnership, and members of our Board, are eligible to receive awards under the Equity Incentive Plan.
+The Equity Incentive Plan is administered by the Compensation Committee, which is comprised entirely of independent directors.